byjg/php-restserver/docs/error-handler.md

 ---
 # Error Handler

-RestServer uses by default the project `flip/whoops` to handle all the errors.

-It will intercept any exception and return a formatted error message according to the OutputProcessor defined in the route.
+RestServer provides a built-in error handling system that intercepts exceptions and returns formatted error messages according to the OutputProcessor defined in the route.

 ## How it works